 - 1. Judges shall be selected well in advance of the contest by the 1st Vice-Chairperson of the Resident Education Committee. - 2.
-Judges shall have at least one graduate degree. - 3.
+Judges shall have at least one graduate degree or equivalent research experience.
+PhD students, not in contest can serve as judge for paper or poster contest, but it is responsibility of the 1st Vice- Chair of the Resident Education committee to make assignments, so that there is no conflict of interest. - 3.
 Judges shall be provided with evaluation forms and instructions from the 1st Vice-Chairperson of the Resident Education Committee concerning methods for judging and evaluating the contestants. - 4.
 The number of judges selected will depend upon the number of sections.
-Five judges will be selected for each section.
+A minimum of four, but preferably five, judges will be selected for each section.
 Contestant papers may be divided into sections by the Resident Education Committee 1st Vice-Chairperson.
-A group of judges should not be expected to evaluate more than approximately ten presentations. - 5.
-The 1st Vice-Chairperson of Resident Education should try to assign judges to sections of their interest and competence, and who would show no partiality to the contestants.
+Ideally, a group of judges should not be expected to evaluate more than eight presentations.

+5. The 1st Vice-Chairperson of Resident Education should try to assign judges to sections based on their interest and competence, and who would show no partiality to the contestants.